-Making Indian food has become a passion of mine and I have so enjoyed reading and researching the different curries and spices of Asia…and sampling the tasty dishes from this part of the world.
+Making Indian food has become a passion of mine, and I have so enjoyed reading and researching the different curries and spices of Asia…and sampling the tasty dishes from this part of the world.

 Garam Masala, like curries, varies from country to country.
-It is one of those recipes that invites you to add your own touch and creativity.
+It is one of those recipes that invite you to add your own touch and creativity.
 I hope you enjoy this version.
 I have quadrupled this recipe since I use it often.